egovernments/DIGIT-OSS/core-services/egov-notification-sms/README.md

 If a `backup` topic has not been configured, then in an event of an error the same will be delivered to `kafka.topics.error.sms`

+### Kafka Consumers
+`egov.core.notification.sms` : egov-notification-sms listens to this topic to get the data

+### Kafka Producers

+- NA